tytydraco/yessleep/out/My_husband_is_a_food_critic_I_knew_something_was_wrong_when_he_enjoyed_my_cooking.md

 "The scratches," he said.
 "They were deep.
 There was something about fresh blood that was just *so* intoxicating.
 So I licked my wounds.
 And I was in another world, Penny.
 It was incredible.
 Then I thought, *Imagine if that was seasoned and served hot?*"

-I noticed some small jars and bottles sitting by the fireplace: *Garlic oil, oregano, cumin, salt, cayenne pepper…*
+There were some small jars and bottles lined up by the fireplace: *Garlic oil, oregano, cumin, salt, cayenne pepper…*

 "Lawrence…" I whispered.